SamuelKos/simple-rss/README.md

 foo@bar:~/simple-rss$ ./reader.sh
 ```

+Exit python-console with ctrl-d.
-You can make this easier by copying it to your bin-directory.
+You can make starting program easier by copying it to your bin-directory.
 If you don't
 have a bin-directory in your home directory, create it first.

 ```console